bagder/uncurled/people/no-telling.md

 Application authors or product manufacturers will also just get your stuff, build it and use it and not tell you about them using your product.
 This is of course perfectly within their rights.
-I tell you think because you could perhaps be under the impression that people would tell you these things.
+I tell you this because you could perhaps be under the impression that people would tell you these things.

 ## How to find out that someone uses your code